Drunk Chicken Beer Can Chicken Food

 can-chickens-drink-beer-drunk-chickens-chicken image

 Chickens can drink beer, yes.
 Some, or should I say most chickens love the taste and will happily help you finish a drink off.
-Putting drunk talk to one …
+Putting drunk talk to one side, there are some serious and practical reasons for asking these questions. …

 From chickenandchicksinfo.com